 A person who is laboratory confirmed for monkeypox virus by detection of unique sequences of viral DNA either by real-time polymerase chain reaction (PCR) and/or sequencing.

-A person of any age who presents with an unexplained1 acute rash or lesion(s)2
+A person who presents with an unexplained1 acute rash or lesion(s)2

-- Has an epidemiological link to a probable or confirmed monkeypox case in the 21 days before symptom onset, such as
+- Has an epidemiological link to a probable or confirmed monkeypox case,

 - face-to-face exposure, including health workers without appropriate personal protective equipment (PPE)

-A person of any age who presents with one or more of the following:
+A person in whom monkeypox virus has not yet been ruled out by a negative Orthopoxvirus or monkeypox virus PCR result who presents with one or more of the following: